dirtyvagabond/clustrz/README.md

 	> (uptime-at mynode)
 	"15:35:16 up 735 days, 15:37,  0 users,  load average: 0.53, 0.77, 0.69"

 This is cool because we've created a first class function that can be composed with other useful stuff.

-The <tt>exec</tt> takes a first class function, runs it against a specified node, then wraps the output of that function with extra useful information about the remote action.
+For example, the <tt>exec</tt> function takes a first class function, runs it against a specified node, then wraps the output of that function with extra useful information about the remote action.
 For example:

 	> (pprint (exec uptime-at mynode))
-	{:out
-	 "15:37:56 up 735 days, 15:40,  0 users,  load average: 0.40, 0.59, 0.63",
+	{:out "15:37:56 up 735 days, 15:40,  0 users,  load average: 0.40, 0.59, 0.63",
 	 :host "some_hostname",
 	 :time 511}